BuckarooBanzay/mesecons_lab/readme.md

 Mesecons laboratory and tutorials

-This game provides a world with prebuilt circuits and demos around the mesecons mod.
+This game serves as a tutorial and showcase for the following mods:

+* mesecons
+* digilines
+* digistuff
+* digibuilder
+* technic

 It can be used as an educational tool in singleplayer or multiplayer.